SARdude54/SLOHacks/README.md

 2023 SLOHacks Project

 ## To run
-This project was used by Flask.
+This project uses Flask.
 Download Flask to run the project.

 ```Bash
 pip install Flask